 Collecting and Releasing Musk Thistle Weevils

 The Oklahoma Cooperative Extension Service and cooperating landowners began a program to release thistle head weevils in northeast Oklahoma in 1991.
-To date, more than 334,000 weevils have been collected in Missouri, Kansas, and Oklahoma and released on 670 sites in Oklahoma.
-Most of the early release sites now have populations high enough for use as collection sites.
+The weevils were gathered from established populations in Missouri.
+They have been re-distributed during one or more “weevil roundups” that are held each year, where participants learn about musk thistle control and collect weevils for release (Figure 9).
+To date, more than 900,000 weevils have been collected and redistributed to 670 sites in Oklahoma.

-Studies have shown that releases are most successful if the area is not mowed or sprayed during times in thistle growth critical to the weevil life cycle, such as head development.
+Studies show that releases are most successful in areas not mowed or sprayed and while thistles are in growth stages critical to the weevil life cycle, such as head development.
 When possible, release in areas free from livestock.
-Remember, it takes five to seven years for weevil populations to reach a point where thistle control occurs.
-Contact your county Extension office for additional information concerning weevil roundups in the spring.
+Remember, it takes five to seven years for weevil populations to build enough numbers to control thistles.
+Oklahoma Cooperative Extension Service county offices hold one or more “weevil roundups” each year so participants can learn about musk thistle control and collect weevils.
+To learn more about any annual spring “weevil roundups” that occur in Oklahoma, contact the local county Extension office for additional information.

 Integrated Control of Musk Thistle

-Once an area has a heavy infestation of musk thistles, the most economical approach is an integration of various control options.
+In areas that have a heavy infestation of musk thistles, the most economical (and effective) approach is to integrate various control options.
 A good integrated management approach would be:

-1. Release thistle weevils on thick stands of musk thistle along fence rows or on non-pasture areas.
-It is important to protect these areas, by fencing if necessary, to ensure maximum opportunity of a continued weevil population.
+1. Release collected thistle weevils on thick stands of musk thistle along fence rows or on non-pasture areas.
+It is important to protect these areas by fencing, if necessary, to ensure maximum opportunity of a continued weevil population.

 2. Minimize seed production on infested pastures and on adjacent areas.
-There are many musk thistle seed in the pasture soil that will continue to germinate for up to five years.
+Existing musk thistle seed in the pasture soil can continue to germinate for up to five years.
 Seed production can be stopped by selective mowing and spot treating with herbicides.

-3. Integrate control methods.
-Researchers in Missouri found that the best approach was to spray rosettes in the fall and from mid-March to mid-April, let the head weevils disrupt seed development in May and June, and then mow in mid-July after the larvae have pupated.
+3. Integrate chemical and biological control methods.
+Researchers in Missouri found that the best approach was to spray rosettes in the fall, then from mid-March to mid-April, let the head weevils disrupt seed development through June, then mow in mid-July after the larvae have pupated.

 4. Once the thistle population decreases, rely less on herbicides for controlling the thistles and more on the weevils.
-This will ensure the continuation of weevil populations for future thistle flushes.
+This will ensure the continual presence of weevil populations for future thistle flushes.
 Thereafter, only spot spray to control problem areas.

 Professor, Integrated Pest Management Coordinator